Community pharmacists’ perceptions of acceptability, appropriateness, and feasibility of a value-based care model

 Slice of PIE takes its name from the “Partners in Excellence” (PIE) program, which recognizes outstanding contributions to patient health within a defined health plan.
 Slice of PIE is a separate but related research and learning collaborative, supporting community pharmacists in their efforts to improve patient health through chronic care management and optimized medication use.

 How Two Value-Based Care Initiatives are Stretching Growth of Clinical Care Access in Community Pharmacies in Minnesota

-In Slice of PIE, 12 community pharmacy organizations representing over 100 pharmacies in Minnesota are working together to improve individual health and demonstrate economic value through engaging at least 1,000 patients in an initial and at least one follow up pharmacist medication therapy management (MTM) encounter by December 31, 2020
+In Slice of PIE, 12 community pharmacy organizations representing over 100 pharmacies in Minnesota are working together to improve individual health and demonstrate economic value.

 “What does implementation science (IS) have to do with PIE?”
 We’re so glad you asked!
 Though it has less to do with the delicious culinary creation than one might like, it will be vital to the success of the Slice of PIE initiative.

 “Slice of PIE” is not just a triangular wedge of crusted fruit filling.
-For 13 Minnesota community pharmacy organizations, “Slice of PIE” is also the name of a learning collaborative, which comprises one of two novel strategies in a project supporting community pharmacist efforts to improve medication use in chronic care management.
+For 13 Minnesota community pharmacy organizations, “Slice of PIE” is also the name of a learning collaborative.